sts10/sts10.github.io/_posts/2018-12-02-lessons-from-first-two-days-of-advent-of-code-2018.markdown

 That code above only returned the pair of strings that were off by exactly one character (to solve the puzzle, I used my eyes to see the differing character, then removed it and submitted that as my answer).

-But the puzzle actually asks for common characters, so it'd be good to have Rust do that for us.
-Plus, I think the more Rust way is to have that helper function return an `Option`.
-So I replaced it with a new function called `find_common_characters_if_there_is_only_one_that_is_different` (especially when doing AoC, I'm into really descriptive function and variable names).
+But the puzzle actually asks for common characters, so it'd be good to have Rust do that for us -- meaning our function should return a `String`.

+But given how I was going to use this function, I figured that the real Rust thing to do would be to have the helper function return an `Option` instead.
+This also means that it can return a nice-to-use `None` whenever it didn't find what it was looking for.

+So I re-wrote the helper function and re-named it to `find_common_characters_if_there_is_only_one_that_is_different` (especially when doing AoC, I'm into really descriptive function and variable names).

 ```rust
 fn find_common_characters_if_there_is_only_one_that_is_different(